Bulkas456/BBTransaction/README.md

 If you need a simple and customizable transaction mechanism for a code methods then this library is for you!
+# Requirements:
+The code is available for:
+* .NET Framework 3.5 (no async await functionality)
+* .NET Framework 4.5
+* NET Core 1.0
 # How does it work?
 First of all you need an idea for a transaction, i.e. safely write a binary data to a file:
 1. Create a simple DTO for all necessary data to a file write operation: